haowenz/FEM/README.md

 # FEM
 FEM is a Fast and Efficient short read Mapper.

+## News
+### 03/13/2018
+We pushed the source code of FEM purely in C to replace the old hybrid one.

+### 03/10/2018
+The source code of FEM is avaliable.
+We removed the dependence on Intel TBB library so that FEM can be easily used and tested.
+A parallel sorting without dependency on third party libraries will be added to FEM soon.

 ## Usage
-Currently, we provide binaries compiled with gcc 5.3.0 on CentOS 7.2.
-The source code will be available soon.

 ### Indexing
 ```
 FEM index <window size> <step size> <reference.fa>